 Wisdom teeth are an additional set of molars that emerge as a person is reaching adulthood.
 Typically, the first signs of wisdom teeth appear around the late teens, with the wisdom teeth fully emerging by the early twenties.
-We can monitor the emergence of wisdom teeth at our Orland Park, IL dental practice to ensure they are not impacted.
+We can monitor the emergence of wisdom teeth at our Orland Park dental office to ensure they are not impacted.

 When a patient has impacted wisdom teeth, a dentist will recommend wisdom tooth removal.
 Let’s cover the basics of this issue so you understand what the treatment involves.

 Impacted wisdom teeth refer to wisdom teeth that do not come in straight.
 These wisdom teeth come in at angles or twisted, which may put pressure on the adjacent second molars or the jawbone.
 This can be quite painful and lead to a number of different health problems if they are not addressed.

 When impacted wisdom teeth press up against other teeth, the pressure on the second molars can lead to toothaches, cracks, and weakened tooth structure.
 These weakened teeth are more susceptible to tooth fractures that could lead to root canal infections.
 If the impacted wisdom teeth were not present, this danger would not be an issue.